Amritha-07/Genre-Classification/README.md

 You can use any IDE or editor of your choice.

-To download the code and data files for this project, you can clone this GitHub repository using the following command:
+To download the code files for this project, you can clone this GitHub repository using the following command:

 ```git clone https://github.com/myusername/Genre-Classification.git```